Probing new physics in class-I $B$-meson decays into heavy-light final states: Numerical results and discussions

 where, once specific to our case with the effective weak Hamiltonian given by eq.~\eqref{eq:Hamiltonian}, $\vec{C}$ is a two-dimensional column vector and $\hat{U}(\mu_b,\mu_W)$ a $2\times2$ matrix for each $VLL$ ($VRR$), $VLR$ ($VRL$), $SLR$ ($SRL$) sector, while $\vec{C}$ is a four-dimensional column vector and $\hat{U}(\mu_b,\mu_W)$ a $4\times4$ matrix in the $SLL$ ($SRR$) sector~\cite{Buras:2000if}.

 Here, instead of re-performing a detailed analysis of the NP effects at the electroweak scale, we focus only on the case where only a single NP four-quark operator is present in eq.~\eqref{eq:Hamiltonian}, and investigate how the three solutions obtained in the low-scale scenario change when looked at the electroweak scale.
-Following the same way as in the low-scale scenario, we show in Figs.~\ref{MIVLLatmW}--\ref{MISRRatmW} the allowed ranges for the NP Wilson coefficients $C_i(m_W)$, under the constraints from the eight ratios $R_{\pi}$, $R_{\pi}^{*}$, $R_{\rho}$, $R_{K}$, $R_{K}^{*}$, $R_{K^{*}}$, $R_{s\pi}$ and $R_{sK}$.
-It is found that, due to the RG evolution, the solution with $C_{1}^{VLL}(M_{W})$ is already ruled out, while the allowed range for $C_{2}^{VLL}(M_{W})$ remains almost the same as in the low-scale scenario (see eq.~\eqref{eq:C1C2VLLmb}), with
+Following the same way as in the low-scale scenario, we show in Figs.~\ref{MIVLLatmW}--\ref{MISRRatmW} the allowed ranges for the NP Wilson coefficients $C_i(m_W)$, under the constraints from the ratios $R_{\pi}$, $R_{\pi}^{*}$, $R_{\rho}$, $R_{K}$, $R_{K}^{*}$, $R_{K^{*}}$, $R_{s\pi}$, $R_{sK}$, $R_{s\pi}^{\ast}$, as well as $R_{sK}^{\ast}$.
+It is found that, due to the RG evolution, the resulting allowed range for $C_{1}^{VLL}(m_{W})$ is now given by $C_{1}^{VLL}(m_{W})\in[3.12, 4.86]$, and should be therefore discarded as it is much larger than the SM case with $\mC_{1}(m_{W})=0$ and $\mC_{2}(m_{W})=1$ at the LO in $\alpha_s$~\cite{Buras:1998raa}, while the allowed range for $C_{2}^{VLL}(m_{W})$ remains almost the same as in the low-scale scenario (see eq.~\eqref{eq:C1C2VLLmb}), with